plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 The corresponding package `exports` maps must expose those CSS files.

 Avoid Vite aliases that point directly into sibling `src` directories.
-Such aliases can make development convenient while bypassing the package entry points that consumers actually receive.
+Such aliases can make development convenient while bypassing the package entry points that elements actually receive.

 When the repository’s normal package build produces JavaScript before consumption, the website build must run after its dependent libraries.
 During active development, the repository may use its existing watch orchestration to rebuild those packages while Vite serves the website.